"Confidence comes not from always being right but from not fearing to be wrong."

 A common mistake is thinking confidence means certainty.
 If I'm confident, I must know what I'm doing.
 I must be sure of the outcome.

 The truth is the opposite.
-Real confidence is acting in uncertainty.
+Real confidence is acting when you don't know how it'll turn out.
 The Chief waiting for certainty will wait forever.
-Life offers no guarantees.
-Confidence is the willingness to move forward anyway, to trust yourself to handle what comes.
-You build trust in your own resourcefulness and resilience as you walk forward.
+Life doesn't offer guarantees.
+Confidence is the willingness to move forward anyway, trusting you can handle whatever comes.
+That trust builds as you walk, not before you start.

 Confidence and Calling